 Quantitative research is research using methods allowing for the measurement of variables within a collection of people or groups and resulting in numerical data subjected to statistical analysis.
 By its very nature quantitative research is a form of positivism.
+In research methods the most common distinction is between Qualitative Research and quantitative research methods.

 Qualitative and Quantitative Research - Harald Witt